 Major Kira gets promoted to Colonel, and takes over when Sisko joins the Prophets.
 In the relaunch novels, new character Elias Vaughn takes over her position as XO.
 (Vaughn himself later succeeds Kira as The Captain, although as a result of a Time Skip this period has yet to be chronicled.)

-In the Mirror Universe double elisode "In a Mirror, Darkly", Archer is a Commander to Captain Forrest (Admiral in "our" 'verse).
-He leads a mutity and takes command by force.
+In the Mirror Universe double episode "In a Mirror, Darkly", Archer is a Commander to Captain Forrest (Admiral in "our" 'verse).
+He leads a mutiny and takes command by force.
 While crewmembers loyal to Forrest end up freeing Forrest, who takes the ship back from Archer, Forrest is later killed (along with the ISS Enterprise), while Archer becomes captain of the USS Defiant.
 It's only a temporary step, though, as his goal is not the captain's chair but The Emperor's throne.

 Jeffrey Sinclair serves the role in the first season, a rare Commander instead of a Captain).
 The fact that Sinclair holds a greater position than his rank would normally warrant becomes a major plot point, as we learn that he was specifically requested to command Babylon 5 by the Minbari.
 In "Eyes" we meet a higher-ranking officer who resents this fact and attempts a coup.